 Students who are unable to attend or submit an assessment task on the due date must contact the school that day by phone and record a message relating to their absence with the front office.
-All students will need to complete the Request for Alteration to Assessment Task form (APPENDIX A).).
+All students will need to complete the Request for Alteration to Assessment Task form (APPENDIX A).

-In Year 12, students absent from an assessment task or examination will be awarded a zero mark if they do not have a medical certificate or appropriate documents to gain marks for the assessment or examination.
-Students are required to supply a medical certificate or other documentary evidence such as a Statutory Declaration relating to the absence.
+In Year 12, students absent from an assessment task or examination will be awarded a zero mark if they do not have a medical certificate from a doctor or acceptable documents to gain marks for the assessment or examination.
+Students are required to supply a medical certificate from a doctor or other acceptable documents such as a Statutory Declaration relating to the absence.
 It is the student's responsibility on their FIRST DAY BACK AT SCHOOL (after task/examination) to make arrangements through the Deputy Principal for an extension or Application for Special Consideration in HSC Course to resolve the task.
 Applications should be made on Request for Alteration to Assessment Task form (APPENDIX A).

-Where a student knows ahead of time that he will be absent for a task (e.g.; work placement for VET courses, school sporting activity, course excursion) they must make arrangements prior to the date to complete the task/s at an agreed time.
-Applications must be made to the Deputy Principal on the appropriate form (Appendix A) at least ONE week ahead of the date proposed for the task.
-Where this does not happen, a student may be awarded a zero final mark for the task.
+Where a student knows ahead of time that he will be absent for a task (e.g.; work placement for VET courses, school sporting activity, course excursion) they must make arrangements at least THREE days prior to the date to complete the task/s at an agreed time.
+Applications must be made to the Deputy Principal on the appropriate form (Appendix A) at least THREE days ahead of the date proposed for the task.
+A student will be awarded a zero final mark for the task if they fail to meet the above conditions.